 It’s good that I split my blog for Les Sables because this last weekend was pretty tame.
-I went out with my American co-worker and her neighbor (Alexis) Friday night, worked basically a full shift on Saturday, worked more on Sunday and then went to a movie Sunday night with Alexis and my American co-worker.
+I went out with my American co-worker and her neighbor (Alexis) Friday night, worked basically a full shift on Saturday, worked more on Sunday and then went to a movie Sunday night with Alexis and my American co-worker again.
 There is a good selection of VOST (original version with French subtitles) movies to choose from in Poitiers and typically one or two a week offered in Civray, so we’re able to keep up on what the French believe is the best of American cinema!

 Les Sables d’Olonne

 I’d found a bakery on Saturday night in Les Sables, but on Sunday, I realized my breakfast plan was a bad one when the line was out the door!
 And sold out of breakfast pastries!
 After buying a high-fiber cookie instead, I checked out the local market.
 The markets are lovely with fresh food of all sorts, flowers and even clothing (at this one).
-Fortunately, I had better luck on Monday and found a bakery with pain au chocolat, a café and great view for 2 Euro.
+Fortunately, I had better luck on Monday and found a bakery with pain au chocolat, an espresso and great view for 2 Euro.

 I guess I speak my few sentences well enough that I am able to get a table and ask for a menu without them realizing that I don’t speak French fluently.
 I sometimes have to fess up when I don’t understand though.
 After one of these oops moments at lunch, I was happy that my waiter told me I speak French well!
 This was after I ordered a steak, cooked medium-rare with the roquefort and a glass of Muscadet using a complete sentence!
 I’m really trying to ensure that I don’t just grunt random words and instead use connecting words, such as “avec” (with).
 Later, I tried a Vendée salad, which was good, but I prefer my chèvre salads!
 Eating local specialties is usually, but not ALWAYS, best.
 This one had local ham, cheese, apples, mushrooms and, buried under the lettuce, cherry tomatoes (which I did not eat).
 Despite disliking mushrooms for most of my life, I find I do like some of the varieties here, in moderation.